moonwave99/playa/site/data/pages/about.md

 As I transitioned to Mac hardware, I realised there was no OS X port of foobar.
 How sad!
 I tried to emulate it through Wine, but the overhead and the frequent crashed made me desist and fallback to other solutions such as [Cog][cog].
 All the available options were either too bloated or too minimal.

 Around 2009 I gave Spotify a chance.
 It looked like black magic to me back then, such a big catalog without having to rely on my external disk all the time.
-But there wasn't _everything_, and I didn't want to switch between many apps for such a vital task.
+But there wasn't _everything_, and I didn't want to switch between many apps for such a vital need for me.

 My final pick was [Vox][vox], the best no-frills player.
 But guess what?
 No simple group-by-albums.
 Yes it has the Collections feature, but you need to import all the files manually, plus it is closed source and so not tweakable.